HiddenTrail/rf_basics/exercises/06_data_driven_tests.md

 ## Exercise 6.2 - Data driven tests and unvalid login

 **Objective:** Automate multiple login attempts with different usernames and passwords to validate the login error message using the Browser library.
+Now we are using some different type of Test Template usage.

 You should do the following:

 1. Open the browser and navigate to saucedemo.com.
-2. Attempt to log in with invalid (does not login) set of usernames and passwords.
+2. Attempt to log in with invalid (does not login) set of usernames and passwords and now also with login attempt.
-3. Verify that the login error message appears for each invalid login attempt.
-You can also just verify that you're still in the login page (with header or the login button or so).
+3. Verify that the login error message appears for each invalid login attempt and that the login has been successful with the correct credentials.

 ## Exercise 6.3 - Data driven tests and checkout flow